ceejbot/where-the-js-runs/outline.md

 ## Development

+You ready?
+Let's dive.

 ### The basics

 The computers are little boards with tiny low-power processors on them, often older chips.
 They'll usually have some flash memory where you store the code you're runing, and a whole bunch of *easily accessible* electrical contact points.
-These contact points are called GPIO pins, or "general purpose input/output pins", or usually just `pins`.
+You'll hear these contact points called `pins`.
+This is what distinguishes a hackable hardware from ordinary small computers-- the ability to hook up sensors on the pins.

 Most of them will also have USB somewhere for easy access from your regular-sized computer.
+You do serial over USB.
+This gives you a console-- the ability to see logs, and to send commands.

 The boards look like this (shot of arduino), bare things with all the elements hanging out, easy to get at.

 You'll wire up input devices to some of the pins.
 For example, you might hook up a temperature sensor to one of the pins of your Arduino.
 Output devices get hooked up to other pins.
 You read data from the input pins, make decisions about it, then write to the output pins to make something happen.
 Sound familiar?
 It's just programming.
 It's just at a lower level in the computer stack than you've done it before.

-Then you make sure everything has power.

 ## Boards

-### Survey of the possibilities
+So what are these board things?
+How do you get them?
+The most famous one is the Arduino.
+You've heard of them, I bet.

 #### the arduino family

-[ closeup of Arduino ]

 This is the Arduino Uno, responsible for kicking off the current madness.